Where can I learn about vintage fashion in the Dordogne?

 Future plans and how you can see the museum and nightwear?

-Vanessa plans to hold by appointment only, talks to individuals or small groups on the contents of the fashion museum and the history of women's nightwear.
+Vanessa holds by appointment only, talks to individuals or small groups on both the contents of the fashion museum and the history of women's nightwear.

 All guests of Beaux Souvenirs are invited to a complimentary museum tour at a mutually agreed time during the stay.